Updated July 13, 2023

 Contents of the Profit and Loss Format are explained below:

 - Operating Cost: Operating Cost includes the cost of goods sold, administration expenses, selling and distribution expenses, depreciation and amortization expenses, and interest expenses to be shown.
-Cost of goods sold includes opening stock add purchases add, direct and manufacturing expenses, and less closing stock.
-Direct expenses include carriage inward, direct labour costs, etc.
+The cost of goods sold includes opening stock, add purchases add, direct and manufacturing expenses, and less closing stock.
+Direct expenses include carriage inward, direct labor costs, etc.

-- Administration Expenses: Administration expenses includes salaries and wages to the staff and laborers, salaries to the officers and managers, legal and professional fees paid, staff welfare expenses, Printing and Stationery, and all other expenses which are related to the administration of the organization are included in administration cost.
+- Administration Expenses: Administration expenses include salaries and wages to the staff and laborers, salaries to the officers and managers, legal and professional fees paid, staff welfare expenses, Printing and Stationery, and all other expenses related to the administration of the organization are included in administration cost.

-- Selling and Distribution Expenses: Selling and Distribution expenses include Sales commission, packing and packaging expenses, carriage outwards, telephone and internet expenses, etc., all the expenses related to sales fall underselling and distribution.
+- Selling and Distribution Expenses: Selling and Distribution expenses include Sales commission, packing and packaging expenses, carriage outwards, telephone and internet expenses, etc. All the expenses related to sales fall under underselling and distribution.

 - Depreciation and Amortization: Depreciation and Amortization expenses are non-cash operating expenses.
 Depreciation is the wear and tear in the value of an asset.
 In contrast, amortization is written off of intangibles like goodwill, etc., and all other expenses, like written off of pre-operative expenses, etc., fall under the depreciation and amortization expenses.
 Therefore, depreciation and amortization expense saves the tax of the organization.

-- Other Expenses: All expenses other than the administration, selling, borrowing, and amortization expenses fall under the other expenses category, and it includes repairs and maintenance, etc.
+- Other Expenses: All expenses other than the administration, selling, borrowing, and amortization expenses fall under the other expenses category, including repairs and maintenance, etc.

 - Income from Operations: Income from operations includes all the direct income related to business that falls under income from operations, including discounts received, sale of scrap, etc.